bacanije/Project-3---Data-Visualization/README.md

 - Units Sold by Genre
 - Unit Sales by Year by Genre

-The Flask app framework followed a YouTube tutorial:
+The Flask app framework was created with the help of a YouTube tutorial:
 Code with Prince (2021) Web Data Dashboard with Plotly express and Flask Python and Javascript.
 Available at: https://www.youtube.com/watch?v=B97qWOUvlnU (Accessed: 04 March 2023).